facebookresearch/theseus/README.md

 ## Getting Started

 ### Prerequisites
-- We *strongly* recommend you install `theseus` in a venv or conda environment with Python 3.7-3.9.
+- We *strongly* recommend you install Theseus in a venv or conda environment with Python 3.7-3.9.
 - Theseus requires `torch` installation.
 To install for your particular CPU/CUDA configuration, follow the instructions in the PyTorch [website](https://pytorch.org/get-started/locally/).
 - For GPU support, Theseus requires [nvcc](https://docs.nvidia.com/cuda/cuda-compiler-driver-nvcc/index.html) to compile custom CUDA operations.
 Make sure it matches the version used to compile pytorch with `nvcc --version`.
 If not, install it and ensure its location is on your system's `$PATH` variable.
 - Theseus also requires [`suitesparse`](https://people.engr.tamu.edu/davis/suitesparse.html), which you can install via: